arbor-sim/arbor/doc/dev/matrix_solver.rst

 currents using that symbolic expression.

-Each *branch* in the morphology leads to a tri-diagonal block in the matrix describing the system, since *branches* to not contain interior branching points.
+Each *branch* in the morphology leads to a tri-diagonal block in the matrix describing the system, since *branches* do not contain interior branching points.
 Thus, an interior CV couples to only its neighbours (and itself).
 However, at branch points, we need to factor in the branch's parents, which couple blocks via entries outside the tri-diagonal structure.
 To ensure